patricktan6/tp/docs/UserGuide.md

 After finding a certain lesson, you may want to view all the lessons registered in fitNUS again.

 Format: `list_lessons`

-Following from the previous feature, after viewing "CS2103T", you would list out all lessons in fitNUS.
+Following from the previous feature, after viewing "CS2103T", you may list out all lessons in fitNUS.

+**Result:**

 ![List Lessons](./images/list_lessons.png)

 ### 3.4 Timetable

-You can add both Routines and Lessons to your timetable to get an overview of how your week will be like.
-You can switch between the Timetable tab and Homepage by clicking it on the interface.
+You can add both Routines and Lessons to your timetable to get an overview of your week.
+You can switch between the Timetable and Homepage tabs by clicking on the interface.

 #### 3.4.1 Add routine to timetable : `timetable_add_routine`